starinaphillips/st/README.md

 # st
-This my task3 given to me by @codealpha
+This my task2 i.e quiz application using python given to me by @codealpha